 - Disadvantages: This platform is one of the few that still charges a fee on the amount raised.
 Most platforms are now free for personal fundraising.

 One of the larger crowdfunding platforms, Plumfund has helped its users raise over $500 million for a wide variety of causes.
-Besides allowing fundraising for personal needs, fundraisers can campaign for personal desires like weddings, honeymoons, baby showers, travel, and education.
+Besides allowing fundraising for personal needs, fundraisers can campaign for personal creative projects or desires like weddings, honeymoons, baby showers, travel, and education.

 - Ease of Use: Pages are easy to set up with plug-and-play tools.
-However, there are no tutorials or resources users can look to for advice on creating effective campaigns.
+But there are no tutorials or resources users can look to for advice on creating effective and successful campaigns.

 - Fees: There are no platform fees.
-But there are payment-processing fees of 2.8% plus $0.30 per individual donation for online transactions.
+But there are third-party payment-processing fees of 2.9% plus $0.30 per individual donation for online transactions.

 - Disadvantages: Plumfund has fewer tools and less functionality than some of the other platforms, including fewer social media options and page customization abilities.

-The growing popularity of crowdfunding has led many to argue its use detracts from the very real systemic issues in this country that deserve greater attention.
-But until America’s health care system is fixed, it’s good to know there are so many Americans willing and interested in helping each other out.
+The growing popularity of crowdfunding has led many to argue its use detracts from the very real systemic issues in this country, such as those of America’s health care system, that deserve greater attention.
+But until those issues are fixed, it’s a relief to know there are so many Americans willing to and interested in helping each other out.

-So if you can choose the right platform and put together a successful crowdfunding campaign, there are Americans out there willing to help.
+So if you can choose the right platform and put together a successful crowdfunding campaign, there are people out there willing to help.